 “Hi guys!
 I’m back in full force!
 It’s autumn and I’m sure you’re feeling like you can’t get enough of me and my cinnamon spice!
 Please bake me.
 Please eat me.
 Please share me with your friends and family over and over again, before winter comes along and you leave me behind and run with open arms to peppermint.”

-Autumn is in full force in London and my tastebuds have been begging for a cinnamon-and-spice overdose.
+Autumn is in full force in London and my tastebuds have been begging for a cinnamon-and-spice overdose at breakfast.

-I get that there’s no rule saying you can’t use cinnamon year round, but there’s a switch in my brain that ticks on when the air cools down and the sounds of crisp rustling leaves ring like music in the parks (Starbucks probably contributes to this craving with their Pumpkin Spice Latte!).
+I get that there’s no rule saying you can’t use cinnamon year round, but there’s a switch in my brain that ticks on when the air cools down and the sounds of crisp rustling leaves ring like music in the parks.
+I’m thinking about starting on my seasonal hot pumpkin spice drink too already.

 Here you go.
-This Cinnamon Sugar Pull Apart Bread with crescent dough is designed to satisfy your fall season craving for cinnamon and spice.
+Have this Cinnamon Sugar Pull Apart Bread made with crescent rolls for breakfast.
+Quench any fall season craving for cinnamon and spice in one bite.

-It’s a good thing that this Cinnamon Sugar Pull Apart Bread is made with crescent dough because that means you can get this in the oven in just 10 minutes or less!
+It’s a good thing that this Cinnamon Sugar Pull Apart Bread is made with crescent rolls because that means you can get this in the oven in just 10 minutes or less!
+You read that right.
+Many pull apart bread recipes require you to allow the dough to rest and rise.
+Not this one.
+This easy cinnamon pull apart bread recipe only takes 10 minutes because it uses trusty little crescent rolls.

-This pull apart bread is quick to make and also quick to disappear.
+But here’s the warning.
+This easy cinnamon pull apart bread is quick to make and also quick to disappear.

-Make memories by sharing this Cinnamon Pull Apart Bread with family and friends
+Make memories by sharing this quick cinnamon crescent roll breakfast with family and friends

 Because it’s a pull apart bread, there’s no need to wait for someone to serve you.
 Everyone, please just reach your hands in there and pull off a piece.
-It’s delicious when warm, so get in there quickly!
+Crescent rolls are tastiest when warm, so get in there quickly!

 Are you a cinnamon addict too?
-Give these cinnamon recipes a try!
+Give these other cinnamon breakfast recipes a try!

-Cinnamon Sugar Pull Apart Bread with Crescent Dough
+Cinnamon Sugar Pull Apart Bread with Crescent Rolls

-This Cinnamon Sugar Pull Apart Bread is made with crescent dough, meaning you can get this in the oven in just 10 minutes or less!
-A quick and easy recipe.
+This Cinnamon Sugar Pull Apart Bread is made with crescent rolls, meaning you can get this in the oven in just 10 minutes or less!
+A quick and easy breakfast recipe if you love cinnamon and crescent rolls.

 - 1/2 cup granulated sugar